fcgdam/RFGW_SensorNodes/README.md

 Arduino based 433Mhz Gateway that receives data from remote sensors and sends it to RPi/Odroid Node-Red for further processing.

+Data is sent from ATtinny85 Digispark based sensors with tilt switchs for movement detection and periodic status messages for keep alive.

 Code in development.